 - 25.1.
 For the purpose of these Regulations, protests are objections of any kind related to events or matters that have a direct effect on matches organized in The Competition, including but not limited to the state of and markings on the pitch, accessory match equipment, eligibility of players, stadium installations and footballs. - 25.2.
-Unless otherwise stipulated in this article, protests shall be submitted in writing to the Match Coordinator or Concacaf representative in the venue no later than two hours after the match in question and followed up within the next 24 hours with a full written report, including a copy of the original protest, to be sent in writing by scan and e-mail to the Concacaf General Secretariat, otherwise they shall be disregarded.
-Such protests must be accompanied by a check in the amount of five hundred dollars (USD 500) payable to Concacaf. - 25.3.
-Protests regarding the eligibility of players nominated for matches in The Competition shall be submitted in writing to the Concacaf General Secretariat by scan and e-mail no later than two hours after the match in question.
-Such protests must be accompanied by a check in the amount of five hundred dollars (USD 500) payable to Concacaf, this check can be given to the Venue Coordinator or Concacaf representative in venue. - 25.4.
-Protests regarding the state of the pitch, its surroundings, markings or accessory items (e.g. goals, flag posts or footballs) shall be made in writing to the referee before the start of the match by the head of delegation of the team lodging the protest.
+Unless otherwise stipulated in this article, protests shall be submitted in writing to the Venue Coordinator or Concacaf representative in the venue no later than two (2) hours after the end of the match in question and followed up within the next twenty four (24) hours with a full written report, including a copy of the original protest, to be sent by e-mail to the Concacaf General Secretariat at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org, otherwise they shall be disregarded.
+Such protests must be accompanied by a wire transfer confirmation in the amount of USD 500 payable to Concacaf. - 25.3.
+Protests regarding the eligibility of players nominated for matches in The Competition shall be submitted in writing to the Concacaf General Secretariat by e-mail no later than two (2) hours after the match in question, at general.secretariat@concacaf.org with a copy to disciplinary@concacaf.org.
+Such protests must be accompanied by a wire transfer confirmation in the amount USD 500 payable to Concacaf. - 25.4.
+Protests regarding the state of the pitch, its surroundings, markings or accessory items (e.g., goals, flag posts or footballs) shall be made in writing to the referee before the start of the match by the head of delegation of the team lodging the protest.
 If the pitch's playing surface becomes unplayable during a match, the captain of the protesting team shall immediately lodge a protest with the referee in the presence of the captain of the opposing team.
-The protests shall be confirmed in writing to the Match Coordinator or Concacaf representative in the venue by the head of the team delegation no later than two hours after the match in question.
-Such protest must be accompanied by a check in the amount of five hundred dollars (USD 500) payable to Concacaf. - 25.5.
-Protests against any incidents that occur during the course of a match shall be made to the referee by the team captain immediately after the disputed incident and before play has resumed, in the presence of the captain of the opposing team.
-The protest shall be confirmed in writing to the Match Coordinator or Concacaf representative in the venue by the head of the team delegation no later than two hours after the match in question.
-Such protests must be accompanied by a check in the amount of five hundred dollars (USD 500) payable to Concacaf.
+The protests shall be confirmed in writing to the Venue Coordinator or Concacaf representative in the venue by the head of the team delegation no later than two (2) hours after the match in question.
+Such protest must be accompanied by a wire transfer confirmation in the amount of USD 500 payable to Concacaf.